-The demand for rare earth elements is rising rapidly but their occurrence in minable deposits is very limited.
+The demand for rare earth elements has grown rapidly, but their occurrence in minable deposits is limited.

 What Are Rare Earth Elements (REEs)?

 Rare earth elements are a group of seventeen chemical elements that occur together in the periodic table (see image).
 The group consists of yttrium and the 15 lanthanide elements (lanthanum, cerium, praseodymium, neodymium, promethium, samarium, europium, gadolinium, terbium, dysprosium, holmium, erbium, thulium, ytterbium, and lutetium).
 Scandium is found in most rare earth element deposits and is sometimes classified as a rare earth element.
 The International Union of Pure and Applied Chemistry includes scandium in their rare earth element definition.

 The rare earth elements are all metals, and the group is often referred to as the "rare earth metals."
 These metals have many similar properties, and that often causes them to be found together in geologic deposits.
 They are also referred to as "rare earth oxides" because many of them are typically sold as oxide compounds.